-In addition, during the fall of 2012 the State and CMS will jointly assess each health plan’s readiness using a jointly developed tool to ensure the plans will meet the operational requirements.
-The readiness review will concentrate on the plan’s operational capability to serve the Medicare-Medicaid beneficiaries, including the delivery of all Medicare Part A, B and D services, as well as all Medicaid long term services and supports, and behavioral health services.
-The readiness review will test the health plan’s major systems, including the enrollment, claims processing, and payment systems and will review the health plan’s processes related to enrollment, continuity of care, care coordination, and beneficiary protections, among others.
+In addition, during the Fall of 2012, the State and CMS will jointly assess each health plan’s readiness using a jointly developed tool to ensure the plans will meet the operational requirements.
+The readiness review will concentrate on each plan’s operational capability to serve Medicare-Medicaid dual eligible beneficiaries, including the delivery of all Medicare Part A, B and D services, as well as all Medicaid services, including LTSS, and behavioral health services.
+The readiness review will test each health plan’s major systems, including the enrollment, claims processing, and payment systems and will review the health plan’s processes related to enrollment, continuity of care, care coordination, and beneficiary protections, among others.

 The readiness review process demonstrates the health plan’s ability to: